 Located near Heredia, this is a great place to see the coffee industry of Costa Rica in action.
 Take a tour and taste some delicious coffee.

-The museo nacional is located inside the forbidding Bellavista Fortress in downtown San José.
+The museo nacional is located inside the Bellavista Fortress in downtown San José.
 The museum features exhibits on Costa Rican history, art, and a number of other historical artifacts.

 The Museo de Oro is located directly underneath the Plaza de la Cultura in San José.
 This museum houses a large collection of pre-colombian gold and an exhibit on Costa Rican currency through history.